 Maneuver vs. manoeuvre

-In American English, maneuver is the correct spelling of the word meaning (among other things) a controlled change in movement or direction.
-Manoeuvre is the preferred spelling everywhere else.
+In American English, maneuver is the standard spelling of the word referring to (among other things) a controlled change in movement or direction.
+Manoeuvre is the preferred spelling throughout the rest of the English-speaking world.
 Maneuver and manoeuvre are pronounced the same, and they share all their definitions.

 Examples